NBC Insider Exclusive

 Became a Five-Timer in: January 9, 1993

-Danny DeVito acknowledged becoming a Five-Timer in his 1999 monologue, but it was technically his sixth time hosting.
+Danny DeVito acknowledged becoming a Five-Timer in his 1999 monologue, though it was technically his sixth time hosting.
 The December 11, 1999 episode marked DeVito's fifth time as a solo Host, as he'd also co-hosted with his wife, actress Rhea Perlman, in 1983.

 John Goodman